dwightjack/vue-types/packages/docs/guide/validators.md

 ### shape

-Validates that a prop is an object taking on a particular shape.
-Shape properties value can be JavaScript constructors, Vue.js props validation objects or VueTypes validators objects.
+This function validates that a prop is an object taking on a particular shape.
+The shape properties value can be JavaScript constructors, Vue.js props validation objects, or VueTypes validators objects.

 Note that:

-- You can set the properties of the shape as `required` but you **cannot** use `.def()`.
+- You can set the shape properties as `required,` but you **cannot** use `.def()`.
 - You can use `.def()` to set a default value for the shape itself.
 - Like `array` and `object`, you can pass to `.def()` either a factory function returning an object or a plain object.